SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Configuring_external_authentication_via_an_identity_provider_using_SAML.md

 DataMiner supports Azure B2C as identity provider from version 10.2.6/10.3.0 onwards.
 To configure this:

 1. Configure Azure B2C.
 See [Azure Active Directory B2C documentation | Microsoft Docs](https://docs.microsoft.com/en-us/azure/active-directory-b2c/).
 1. Create a DataMiner metadata file.
-You can do this in the same way as for [Azure AD](#creating-a-dataminer-metadata-file).
+You can do this in the same way as for [Entra ID](#creating-a-dataminer-metadata-file).
-1. Set up an Azure AD Enterprise application.
-You can do this in the same way as for [Azure AD](#setting-up-an-azure-ad-enterprise-application).
+1. Set up an Entra ID Enterprise application.
+You can do this in the same way as for [Entra ID](#setting-up-an-azure-ad-enterprise-application).
 1. Configure policies for Azure B2C.
 See [Tutorial: Create user flows and custom policies in Azure Active Directory B2C | Microsoft Docs](https://docs.microsoft.com/en-us/azure/active-directory-b2c/tutorial-create-user-flows?pivots=b2c-custom-policy).
 1. Get the metadata URL:

    1. In Azure, go to *App registrations*, select your app, and select *Overview* > *Endpoints*.
    1. Select the Azure AD B2C SAML metadata endpoint, e.g. `https://dataminerservices.b2clogin.com/dataminerservices.onmicrosoft.com/<policy-name>/Samlp/metadata`, and replace \<policy-name> with the name of the policy you created earlier.

 1. Configure DataMiner to automatically create users from Azure B2C.
-You can do this in the same way as for [Azure AD](#configuring-automatic-creation-of-users-authenticated-by-azure-ad-using-saml).
+You can do this in the same way as for [Entra ID](#configuring-automatic-creation-of-users-authenticated-by-azure-ad-using-saml).
 For the ipMetadata link, use the link created in the previous step.

    > [!NOTE]
    > To create SAML users in DataMiner using Azure B2C, a domain is required in the usernames.
 For this reason, email addresses must be used as the usernames.
 If the default username of the identity provider is not a valid email address, add a \<PreferredLoginClaim> element to the \<AutomaticUserCreation> element in *DataMiner.xml* that refers to a claim containing a valid email address.